Sizing Gas Piping Layout

 • Manifold Home Run System -

 Let's start with a standard pipe calculation from the meter to the furthest point.
 We need to gather some information before starting.
-Once we gather all the info listed below we must choose the proper of 32 charts from the codes for the fuel type, pressures, and piping material.
+Once we gather all the info listed below, we must choose the proper 32 charts from the codes for the fuel type, pressures, and piping material.
 We will only address the use of black pipe.
-All the charts are applied the same.
+All the charts are applied in the same way.

 Sizing Iron Pipe Gas Lines